 A few years ago we posted a “Common License Types and Terms” blog that thousands have viewed.
-We’ve updated the content and have re-posted as we’ve had customers continue to ask us to help them make sense of all the software license types and terms in the marketplace.
+We’ve updated the content and have re-posted as we’ve had customers continue to ask us to help them make sense of all the software licensing types and terms in the marketplace.
 Note that these types are Flexera definitions and may differ from definitions provided by other software companies (e.g. CRM, ERP systems).

 This post will cover some of the more common software license types as our prior post covered common software license terms.

 Software License Types

 - Client Server License: Server license that is based on a device metric.
 In many cases this type of license may also have a Client Access License (or CAL) aspect.
 In a Server/CAL model a license must be purchased for the physical server (or virtual server – there are varying rules around virtualization) and also additional ‘access’ licenses must be purchased for any users/devices that may access the server for that application.